 For Asian Pacific American Heritage Month, Tomoko is celebrating some of her favorite books written by authors of Asian American and Pacific Islander heritage.

 But… “Tomoko Bahrs”.
-I’d never seen an author name that looked like that.
+I’d never seen a writer’s name that looked like that.
 So, my 10-year-old brain immediately decided that I would need a pseudonym.
-Even Bahrs didn’t have what I thought was an “authorial” weight, so my pen name was Eliza T. Browins (this is 100% accurate, little Me was really bad at names and my parents mocked me mercilessly).
+Even Bahrs didn’t have what I thought was an “authorial” weight, so my pen name was Eliza T. Browins (100% accurate, I have the notebooks to prove it).
 Just like that, I erased everything that didn’t “fit”.
 I eventually outgrew it, thankfully.
-And, thankfully, even though I’ve become an artist instead of a writer, there are now so many books out there with names like mine on the cover — names like Marie Lu, Jenny Han, Renée Ahdieh, Roshani Chokshi, just to name a few.
+And, even better, though I’ve become an artist instead of a writer, there are now so many books out there with names like mine on the cover — names like Marie Lu, Jenny Han, Renée Ahdieh, Roshani Chokshi, just to name a few.

 Below are a few authors (and their books) that are particularly special to me:

 This one I’m absolutely cheating at because he’s actually from Australia, but I just love Shaun Tan and believe that he should be honored everywhere for his incredible storytelling and illustration skills.
-He does a lot of picture books, although the concepts are major and the art is weird, darkly atmospheric, and just makes you want to reach out and touch it.
+He does a lot of picture books, but they’re more than suited for older readers with major concepts and weird, darkly atmospheric art that just makes you want to reach out and touch it.
 The Arrival was one of my first introductions to his incredible skill and it’s a gorgeously rendered immigrant story, and Cicada, his newest, is about workplace inequality and racism.
 For teens though, Shaun Tan’s The Singing Bones is a take on the Grimm Tales, interpreted through Tan’s sculptural work, while Tales from the Inner City presents a gorgeous dreamscape paired with his minimalist storytelling.
 This man is inspirational!